On isolated singularities for fractional Lane-Emden equation in the Serrin's critical case: Improved singularity

 \subsection{Important estimates}

 For $R>0$, let $u_0$ be a positive solution of

-and our aim in this section is to improve the isolated singularity of $u_0$ at the origin. \begin{theorem} For any $R>0$, any positive solution $u_0$ of (\ref{eq 5.1}) is radially symmetric, strictly decreasing with respect to $|x|$. \end{theorem} The proof of Theorem \ref{teo 5.1-1} is addressed in {\it Appendix B}.
+In this section, we will improve the isolated singularity of $u_0$ at the origin. \begin{theorem} For any $R>0$, any positive solution $u_0$ of (\ref{eq 5.1}) is radially symmetric, strictly decreasing with respect to $|x|$. \end{theorem} The proof of Theorem \ref{teo 5.1-1} is addressed in {\it Appendix B}.

 We consider the function